byterubpay/byterub-site/_posts/2019-07-29-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-07-29.md

 **\<sarang>** kenshamir[m] has also been working on a Rust implementation of CLSAG/MLSAG using the dalek library
 **\<suraeNoether>** hyc: i hear grasshoppers are delicious, i wonder if any of those fancy vegas michelin star restaurants are capitalizing on the swarm
 **\<sarang>** Anything you'd like to share on that, kenshamir[m] ?
-**\<kenshamir[m]>** Hi, the library is finished, not interopable with monero because it uses a different curve though.
+**\<kenshamir[m]>** Hi, the library is finished, not interopable with byterub because it uses a different curve though.
 The numbers are quite impressive and I believe it is due to the way cLSAG was created
 **\<sarang>** aw shucks
 **\<sarang>** Will be great to see your MLSAG vs CLSAG numbers at different ring sizes
 **\<suraeNoether>** i believe there was a question re: ristretto and multi-exp like pippenger right before the meeting that would be relevant here?